Lead (Pb)

 Interpretation of raised blood lead results

 We recommend following guidance developed with input from the SAS Trace Element group and the National Poisons Information Service (NPIS) when considering what action to take in response to a raised blood lead.
-The guidance can be found here.
+The full guidance can be found here.
 The following link from the guidance contains suggested actions when a raised blood lead result is found in a non-occupationally exposed individual:

 Further Information